Pricing evidence snapshot

 Flat-fee pricing favours companies with many light users - executives who review candidates occasionally, hiring managers who log in once per hire, interview panellists who only need to score candidates.
 If your company has 10 people who touch the hiring process but only 1-2 who use the ATS daily, the flat fee is efficient.

-The Pro plan at $420/month represents a meaningful price point for what it delivers.
-Advanced reporting and API access are genuinely useful, but at $420/month, buyers are in the same price neighbourhood as platforms that offer significantly more — Kanban pipelines, AI candidate scoring, bulk CV parsing, and GDPR compliance.
+The Pro plan at $5,508/year represents a meaningful price point for what it delivers.
+Advanced reporting and API access are genuinely useful, but at $5,508/year, buyers are in the same price neighbourhood as platforms that offer significantly more - Kanban pipelines, AI candidate scoring, bulk CV parsing, and GDPR compliance.
 The flat-fee advantage is preserved at Pro, but the opportunity cost of missing those capabilities starts to carry real weight.

 Hidden costs: what doesn't appear on the plan page